Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 ## Project Overview
 ### Introduction:
-The cholera outbreak of 1853 in Stockholm, Sweden, colloquially known as "Kolera Katerina," represents a crucial moment in the city's history, where the convergence of urbanization and public health crises laid bare the vulnerabilities of a rapidly expanding metropolis.
-Originating in the Katarina neighborhood, the outbreak swiftly swept through the city, leaving devastation in its wake and exposing systemic shortcomings in sanitation infrastructure and healthcare provision.
+The cholera epidemic in 1853 known as the Kolera Katerina in Stockholm, Sweden became such a historical event when the two biggest social trends that characterized the modern world at the middle of the nineteenth century, the growth of cities and the crisis of health, prepare the field to demonstrate the vulnerability of a growing capital.
+The outbreak which was first observed in the district of Katarina expended very quickly in the area and demonstrated very dismal outcomes and deficiencies in sanitation and health care systems.

-This is part of research work on the history of Stockholm in the 19th century.
-Since Sweden has well-preserved church archives this permits getting detailed information about e.g. pandemic events.
-In this data collection, Information was gathered about the large cholera outbreak in late August 1853 to the month of November, 1853.
-About 3% of the population died within a couple of weeks.
-Poor parts of the city, such as S:t Catherine parish was hit very hard.
-This project endeavors to illuminate some key information of the 1853 outbreak, delving into the demography of the victims and the cases trend within the period.
+It relates to the study of the historical background of Stockholm from the nineteenth century as part of research.
+Thus, since Sweden has well-preserved church records providing access to detailed information about, for instance, pandemic occurrences due to the availability of preserved church records, this research became possible.
+The subject matter for data collection in this case was the large cholera outbreak that began in late August 1853 to the month of November in the same year.
+Approximately three percent of the population would be dead within two weeks of the infection.
+For instance, poor parts of the city, like S:Investment houses such as t Catherine parish were severely affected.
+The project shall therein endeavour to reveal some basic facts about the infamous 1853 outbreak, and more specifically about the victims’ demographic characteristics and the number of cases reported in the period.

 ### Problem Statement
-The analysis aims to investigate the epidemiological patterns and demographic characteristics of the Cholera Outbreak in Stockholm in 1883, with a focus on understanding the factors influencing disease transmission and impact.
-Specifically, the study seeks to address the following research questions:
+The data analysis is supposed to explore the distribution of the Cholera Outbreak in Stockholm in 1883, as well as overall demographic trends, in order to determine the key factors that contributed to the epidemiological processes and outcomes.
+Specifically, the study seeks to address the following research questions:Specifically, the study seeks to address the following research questions:
-- What is the total number of cases within the period of this analysis?
+- From the available data, one may be asking how many cases were recorded in the period under analysis.
-- What is the average age of victims?
+- Who are victims?
+What is the average age of victims?
-- What is the total number of male victims?
+- Lesser known is the fact that 13 men and boys were killed in the process, and to some extent what this reveals about the organization’s gender arrest dynamics.
-- What is the total number of female victims?
+- The overall count of the number of women affected by the violence is?
-- What is the trend of Cholera cases by gender monthly?
+- I am particularly concerned with the number of cases of Cholera by the gender of the patients, by month.
-- What is the trend of Cholera cases by gender daily?
+- How does it fare, the trend of Cholera cases by gender on a daily basis?

 ### Expected Finding:
-- In addressing the outlined problem statement concerning the cholera outbreak of 1853 in Stockholm, several key findings are anticipated.
-Firstly, the project aims to ascertain the total number of reported cases within the specified period of analysis, offering a comprehensive understanding of the outbreak's scale and impact on the population.
+- However, in relation to the outlined problem statement regarding the cholera outbreak of 1853 in Stockholm several important findings are expected.
+First, the project seeks to identify the total number of cases recorded in the selected period of analysis to gain a true extent of the outbreak and its effects on the populace.

-- Secondly, the investigation seeks to determine the average age of cholera victims within this period during the outbreak, providing insights into the demographic profile of those most affected by the disease.
+- Secondly, the study endeavours to establish the mortality rate of cholera patients in this period during the epidemic to identify the age demographic of the most affected vulnerable group.

-- Additionally, the project endeavors to quantify the total number of male and female victims separately, shedding light on potential gender disparities in susceptibility to cholera and informing targeted interventions.
+- Moreover, the field work also aims at developing the probative data of the total number of male and female separately in order to better determine whether gender has the tendency to predispose one to the deadly disease of cholera to create a better intervention schedule.

-- Moreover, the analysis will elucidate the cholera cases trend by gender on both a monthly and daily basis within the period, enabling the identification of temporal patterns and variations in infection rates among males and females throughout the course of the outbreak.
+- Also, the trend of the cholera cases by gender in terms of both monthly and daily will be determined in order to understand the changes in the rate of infection of the disease among the male and female during the period under analysis.

-By synthesizing these expected findings, the project aims to contribute valuable insights into the epidemiological dynamics of the Kolera Katerina outbreak, facilitating informed decision-making and enhancing our understanding of historical public health crises.
+Through the synthesis of these anticipated findings the project would add value in understanding the epidemiological trends of the Kolera Katerina outbreak so that there can be better formulation of decisions and policies concerning similar historic public health emergencies.
 <br />
 <br />